borisyurkevich/borisy.net/about.md

 My name is Boris Yurkevich.
 I am a developer.

-Cocoa Switch is a blog to give you insight into my though process, projects I am working on and opinions about wonderful world of technology.
+Cocoa Switch is a blog to give you insight into my though process, projects I am working on and opinions about wonderful world of tech.
+I hope I can give back to the internet and share valuable information to help others with research and decision making.

 I work as iOS developer at my day job.
 I spend free time crafting my own apps.
 I have published [Caffeine++,](https://cocoaswitch.com/caffeine++) [Altershot](https://cocoaswitch.com/altershot) and [123 Trim](https://cocoaswitch.com/123Trim) through the App Store.
 In the late 2020 I decided to get serious about independent publishing.
 I am starting new indie software [business](https://cocoaproduction.com) and I can't wait to share my  creations with you.